 UHCS will incorporate into your record a statement written and signed by you specifying your clarifications.
 Your statement will become a permanent part of your record.

 A request for this accounting of disclosures should be made in writing to the Executive Director of UHCS.
-Your request must specify a time period, which may not be longer than six years, and which may not include dates before April 14, 2003, when the Privacy Regulations take effect.
+Your request must specify a time period, which may not be longer than six years.
 Your request for accounting of disclosures should indicate in what form you want to receive that information (e.g. by phone, mail ).
 The first accounting within a 12-month period will be free.
 For additional accountings UHCS may charge for its costs after notifying you of the cost involved and giving you the opportunity to withdraw or modify your request before any costs are incurred.

 AMENDMENTS TO THIS NOTICE

 UHCS reserves the right to amend this Notice at any time.
 Each version of the Notice will have an effective date on the first and succeeding pages.
-UHCS is required to amend this Notice as may be made necessary by changes in the federal Privacy Rule.
 When amendments are made, UHCS reserves the right to make the changes effective for medical records held by UHCS at the time the amendment is made as well as any medical records UHCS may receive or create in the future.

 UHCS will post a copy of the current notice in the lobby as well as on its website.
 Each time you come for service, you will have an opportunity to review the current notice and to request a paper copy from the receptionist.

-If you believe your privacy rights have been violated, you may file a complaint with UHCS or with the Secretary of the Department of Health and Human Services.
+If you believe your privacy rights have been violated, you may file a complaint with UHCS.
 Complaints to UHCS should be made in writing to the Executive Director.

 You will not be intimidated, threatened, coerced, discriminated against, or otherwise retaliated against for filing a complaint.

-The UHCS contact person for issues regarding patient privacy and the Privacy Rules is the Executive Director or designee.
+The UHCS contact person for issues regarding patient privacy and Medical Record Law is the Executive Director or designee.
 The contact phone number is 472-1305.